Admission Policies, Requirements, Procedures

 The application term may be changed one time per application, provided the request is made prior to the start of the original application term.

 The University closes admission to some programs whenever the availability of faculty or facilities necessitates such closures.
-The University also stops accepting admission applications from freshmen whenever the availability of the University resources dictates this action.
+The University also stops accepting admission applications from first-year students whenever the availability of the University resources dictates this action.

 If you are a transfer student you can be considered for any future term.
-Transfer students who intend to transfer to Southern Illinois University Carbondale before completing one year of study may be admitted prior to completing their transfer work if they qualified for admission as beginning freshmen.
+Transfer students who intend to transfer to Southern Illinois University Carbondale before completing one year of study may be admitted prior to completing their transfer work if they qualified for admission as first-year students.

 All students need a completed Application for Undergraduate Admission accompanied by the $40 non-refundable application fee.